pepijnbruinaars/MinCompSpin_SimulatedAnnealing/README.md

 ## Running the code

 The code is run from the executable file `saa.exe` (on Windows) or `saa.out` (on Linux/Mac) in the `main` folder with the filename of the dataset as a required argument.
-The data is assumed to be in the `data` folder and should end with `.dat` extension.
+The data is assumed to be in the `./input/data` folder and should end with `.dat` extension.
 The data should be encoded as binary strings, e.g. `11001110010` which are read from right to left.
 The maximum number of variables is 128.

 ### Example:

-The `data` folder contains several example datasets on 20, 40, 60, 80 and 100 variables.
-The `comms` folder contains initial partitions for 20 and 100 variables.
+The `./input/data` folder contains several example datasets on 20, 40, 60, 80 and 100 variables.
+The `./input/comms` folder contains initial partitions for 20 and 100 variables.

-To analyse the dataset `./data/DATAFILE_NAME.dat` run the command (for Linux/Mac, replace .exe with .out):
+To analyse the dataset `./input/data/DATAFILE_NAME.dat` run the command (for Linux/Mac, replace .exe with .out):

 `saa.exe DATAFILE_NAME`